srobo/ops-manual/annual-robotics-competition/infrastructure-team.md

 In addition to the [common responsibilities](./common-responsibilities.md), the infrastructure team has the following responsibilities:

 * Maintaining a list of core services (i.e. services central to Student Robotics operation)
-* Maintaining a list of team services (i.e. services maintained especially for and by another team)
+* Maintaining a list of team services (i.e. services maintained especially for and in collaboration with another team)
 * Ensuring continuous/enduring access to SR services

 ## Accountability